-Background: Colorectal cancer is one of the most prevalent tumours and an important disease burden.
+Background: Colorectal cancer is one of the most

+important disease burden.
 Current prevention strategies largely rely on the implementation of population-wide screening programmes that rely on FIT as a proxy for bowel malignancy.
 Nevertheless, the sensitivity of FIT testing could be complemented with other molecular tests to optimise detection rates.